lammps/lammps/doc/src/Modify_contribute.rst

 All changes to LAMMPS (including those from LAMMPS developers) are integrated via pull requests on GitHub and cannot be merged without passing the automated testing and an approving review by a LAMMPS core developer.
-Thus before submitting your contribution, you should first make certain, that your added or modified code compiles and works correctly with the latest development version of LAMMPS and contains all bug fixes from it.
+Before submitting your contribution, you should therefore first make certain, that your added or modified code compiles and works correctly with the latest development version of LAMMPS and contains all bug fixes from it.

 Once you have prepared everything, see the :doc:`LAMMPS GitHub Tutorial
 <Howto_github>` page for instructions on how to submit your changes or
 new files through a GitHub pull request.
 If you are unable or unwilling to submit via GitHub yourself, you may also submit patch files or full files to the LAMMPS developers and ask them to submit a pull request on GitHub on your behalf.
 If this is the case, create a gzipped tar file of all new or changed files or a corresponding patch file using 'diff -u' or 'diff -c' format and compress it with gzip.
 Please only use gzip compression, as this works well and is available on all platforms.
 This latter way of submission may delay the integration as it depends on the LAMMPS developer having free time available.

 External contributions